-The Mausoleum is arguably the most beautiful one of its kind from the Roman Empire which has survived to our time perfectly intact – apart from the missing pinecone which used to sit atop it.
+The Mausoleum is arguably the most beautiful one of its kind from the Roman Empire, which has survived to our time perfectly intact – apart from the missing pinecone which used to sit atop it.
 The mausoleum was built in 30-20 B.C. by the Julii.
-This influential family dedicated the monument to their father and grand-father who had served in Julius Caesar’s army.
+This influential family dedicated the monument to their father and grandfather, who had served in Julius Caesar’s army.

-The Mausoleum is made up of three levels.
+The Mausoleum comprises three levels.

-The second level is a triumphal arch with four archways which explains the link between the later heroic events and Caesar’s victories.
+The second level is a triumphal arch with four archways, which explains the link between the later heroic events and Caesar’s victories.
 The Latin inscription beneath the frieze reads: